srccast/git-cloner/README.md

 ```

 Something about a missing file while creating the docker client.
 Turns out docker by default tries to connect to the docker daemon via a socket file
 that is usually located at `/var/run/docker.sock`.
-We don't want to connect via socker though, but via network using TCP.
-Let's add an env var to our web container
+We don't want to connect via socket though, but via network using TCP.
-to tell it to connect to our docker container.
+Let's add an env var to our web container to tell it to connect to our docker container that way.

 ```yaml
 services: